newrelic/video-agent-roku/README.md

 nrSceneLoaded(nr as Object, sceneName as String) as Void

 Description:
-	Send a SCENE_LOADED event of type VideoCustomAction.
+	Send a SCENE_LOADED event of type RokuSystem.

 Arguments:
 	nr: New Relic Agent object.